DougByte7/romromm/README.md

 # Overview

+RomRomM is a fork of RomM.
+Consider using the original project instead.
 RomM (ROM Manager) allows you to scan, enrich, browse and play your game collection with a clean and responsive interface.
 With support for multiple platforms, various naming schemes, and custom tags, RomM is a must-have for anyone who plays on emulators.

 ## Features